CodewithMiguelll/CodewithMiguelll/README.md

 ## 👋 Hello, World!

 Welcome to my GitHub playground!
-I'm Miguel, a passionate software engineer and UI/UX designer who enjoys solving complex problems through collaboration, tinkering with code, and exploring the vast world of technology.
+I'm Miguel, a passionate software engineer and Product designer who enjoys solving complex problems through collaboration, tinkering with code, and exploring the vast world of technology.
 I'm committed to continuous skill enhancement and to striving for a competitive edge by delivering unique and creative solutions. 🚀

 ### 🌱 What I'm currently working on: